axamei/sassyinphilly/README.md

 > Task #1: Audit your existing CSS file(s)

-- [CSS Lint](http://csslint.net/) pinpoints issues in your CSS.
-Take the warnings as suggestions on how to improve your CSS.
+- Look at your CSS file(s)
-- [Chrome DevTools Audit Panel](https://developer.chrome.com/devtools#audits)  can analyze a page as it loads.
+- Find unused CSS: [Chrome DevTools Audit Panel](https://developer.chrome.com/devtools#audits)  can analyze a page as it loads.
 Then provides suggestions and optimizations for decreasing page load time and increase perceived (and real) responsiveness.
+[Dust-Me Selectors](https://addons.mozilla.org/en-US/firefox/addon/dust-me-selectors/) is an add-on for Firebug in Firefox that finds unused selectors.
-- [CSS Dig](http://cssdig.com/) is an automated script that runs through all of your code to help you see it visually.
+- Survey what CSS rules you have: [CSS Dig](http://cssdig.com/) is an automated script that runs through all of your code to help you see it visually.
 A similar tool is [StyleStats](http://www.stylestats.org/) and [CSSStats](http://cssstats.com/), where you type in a url to survey its CSS.
-- [Dust-Me Selectors](https://addons.mozilla.org/en-US/firefox/addon/dust-me-selectors/) is an add-on for Firebug in Firefox that finds unused selectors.

 - [Ghost of Sytlesheets Past](https://github.com/pulibrary/pul_library_drupal/tree/a42d3dd45990051fc1bec5a81d90f5e468f64a87/sites/all/themes/pul_development_theme/css)

 ## Organizing and Naming Things is Hard